fbpx

 Why Does Dining Alone Still Freak People Out?

 Being “alone” isn’t the desired quality in mainstream society.
-I feel like this starts from the very beginning of our lives; everyone wants to be part of a group of friends at every age of their life and no one wants to be the outsider.
+I feel like this starts from the very beginning of our lives; everyone wants to be part of a group of friends at every age and no one wants to be an outsider.

-But I’ve reached a stage in my life where I need to question what is actually ‘wrong’ with being an outsider.
-I actually feel the most myself when I’m alone.
-I really like socialising, I love interacting with people, and I’m impartial to a bit of flirty banter, but even in new social situations, I feel at my most confident when I venture out alone.
+But I’ve reached a stage where I need to question what is actually ‘wrong’ with being an outsider.
+I feel the most myself when I’m alone.
+I like socialising, I love interacting with people, and I’m impartial to a bit of flirty banter.
+But even in new social situations, I feel most confident when I venture out alone.

 This translates to dining experiences.
-There’s really nothing I love more than going into a restaurant, sitting up at the bar, having a drink and something delicious to eat and soaking in the atmosphere.
+There are few things I love more than going into a restaurant, sitting up at the bar, having a drink and something delicious to eat and soaking in the atmosphere.

-I remember, during my first week in Melbourne, I’d started a new job and just moved into a new house with two strangers, and I felt really exhausted and overwhelmed.
-I’d just finished a difficult day at my new job, and I decided to go for a walk around the city.
+During my first week living in Melbourne, I’d started a new job and just moved into a new house with two strangers, and I felt exhausted and overwhelmed.
+I’d finished a difficult day at my new job, and I decided to go for a walk around the city.
 I ended up at Embla (if you haven’t been, you must go), sitting at the bar in my work uniform with a glass of wine and some carpaccio.
 I remember letting out a big breath and thinking, “I’ve arrived”.

 dining-alone